fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 An [Introduction to Python for Computational Science and Engineering](https://github.com/fangohr/introduction-to-python-for-computational-science-and-engineering/blob/review-readme-2018-09-08/Readme.md), developed by Hans Fangohr (2003-2018).

+The content and methods taught are intended for a target audience of scientists and engineers who need to use computational methods and data processing in their work, but typically have no prior programming experience or formal computer science training.

 The book is available
 - [pdf](https://github.com/fangohr/introduction-to-python-for-computational-science-and-engineering/raw/master/pdf/Introduction-to-Python-for-Computational-Science-and-Engineering.pdf) ([version](pdf/version.txt))
 - interactively [as Jupyter Notebooks on MyBinder](https://mybinder.org/v2/gh/fangohr/introduction-to-python-for-computational-science-and-engineering/master?filepath=index.ipynb); probably the most attractive version of the book as any code examples can be executed and modified immediately to explore the language and improve one's understanding.